The Course of Time

 Learn more

 Jett, also "Gagat" or "Black Amber" is a special form of petrified coal, which was already used in prehistoric times as jewellery because of its unique shine and the easy carvability.
-The Romans already made jewellery and amulets from jagate; from the Middle Ages onwards, it was used in Europe to make mourning jewelry and rosaries.
+The Romans already made jewellery and amulets from jagate; from the Middle Ages onwards, it was used in Europe to make mourning jewellery and rosaries.
 At the end of the 19th century, the real heyday of jet fashion began.
-Because of its light weight, the material offered the possibility of making large pieces of jewelry from it, as was the fashion of the time.
+Because of its light weight, the material offered the possibility of making large pieces of jewellery from it, as was the fashion of the time.
 The World's Fair of 1851 in London made carvings from jet, which was mined mainly in Whitby, England, famous all over the world.
-After Queen Victoria banned the wearing of jewellery (with the exception of jet and pearls) at the English court following the death of Prince Consort Albert in 1861, brooches, necklaces and earrings were considered the most popular mourning jewelry for a relatively long time.
+After Queen Victoria banned the wearing of jewellery (with the exception of jet and pearls) at the English court following the death of Prince Consort Albert in 1861, brooches, necklaces and earrings were considered the most popular mourning jewellery for a relatively long time.

 Learn more